 It’s no good getting 1000 entrants to a giveaway and all of them being duds.

-From the article, there are a few things you need to keep in mind when setting up and running your giveaway:
+There are a few things you need to keep in mind when setting up and running your giveaway:

 - Use the right wording – a good giveaway page will have a hook, a reason why they should enter, trigger their desires and tell them what to do.